DataDog/integrations-core/http_check/README.md

 ### Events

-The HTTP check does not include any events at this time.
+The HTTP check does not include any events.

 ### Service Checks